 Last week, Barack Obama came to the Big House.
-On a Saturday morning in May that was supposed to be nice--but, in typical mid-spring, Midwestern fashion, was not--he delivered the 2010 commencement address.
-I didn't go.
-I read the script, and watched the video online at the Huffington Post.
+On a Saturday morning that was supposed to be nice--but, in typical mid-spring, Midwestern fashion, was not--he delivered the 2010 commencement address.
+I didn't go, but I read the script.
 It was a good speech.

 But the good doctor had said more than that.
 On the 9th day of the convention, on the 2nd of June, the 81-year-old Franklin had stood up in the hall and warned: "As all history informs us, there has been in every State & Kingdom a constant kind of warfare between the governing & governed: the one striving to obtain more for its support, and the other to pay less."
 He conceded that the party in power usually carried its point, and that the government's revenues kept going up as a result.
 At which point, Franklin stopped being very nice.
 "There is scarce a king in a hundred who would not, if he could, follow the example of Pharaoh, get first all the people's money, then all their lands, and then make them and their children servants for ever.
 It will be said, that we don't propose to establish Kings.
 I know it.
 But there is a natural inclination in mankind to Kingly Government."

-Nearly 2000 years before the Constitutional Convention, Marcus Tullius Cicero-- named for the "chickpea" sort of cleft at the end of his nose--wrote volumes about the end of the republic, and the beginning of the monarchy, in Rome.
+Nearly 2000 years before the Constitutional Convention, Marcus Tullius Cicero--nick-named for the "chickpea" sort of cleft at the end of his nose--wrote volumes about the end of the republic, and the beginning of the monarchy, in Rome.
 Like most public discourse in a crisis, that debate was often discourteous; and it was almost always ad hominem.
 As Cicero, at one point, famously summed up: "Our cause is reputable, theirs disreputable; ours decent, theirs obscene; ours honorable, theirs infamous; ours a model of self-restraint, theirs given up wholly to lechery."

 Civil discourse is a good thing.
 So is civil dissent.
 As well as anybody, the man at the podium in the Big House last week would appreciate that.
 Democracy is a rare and precious commodity.
 In how many places and times could the grandson of a furniture salesman and a missionary cook, the product of three continents (North America, Africa, and Indonesia in East Asia) and two religions, win a majority of the 100,000,000 votes cast, and end up in the White House?
 Since the first written words, roughly 5000 years ago in the Near East, the experiments in democracy have been few, and mostly short.
 There does seem to be, as Benjamin Franklin told the good people at the Constitutional Convention, a tendency toward monarchy in history.